 In addition to the future opportunities for community pharmacy growth the evidence also highlights some potential risks and challenges in the short to medium term.
 These challenges need to be addressed as part of ongoing service development, with the focus on equal opportunities and meeting the changing needs of the population.
-Areas that should be reviewed are:
+They are covered in the Plan under Recommendations and Opportunities.